 If you have seen an autocross in the past, you might be asking “why would anyone want to do that?”
 Autocross is very much a participant activity and is a fun activity to watch.
 Because of the tight spacing between cones and sharp radius corners used on a typical autocross course, the driver’s seat is a very busy place.
 In fact, it is entirely possible for a driver to use more input with the steering wheel and pedals during a 30 second autocross run than a 2 minute road course lap on a regular race track.

 The fact is, autocrossing is a real thrill for the driver.
 Accelerating as quickly as possible between turns, braking at the last possible moment, and pushing through the corners at the very limit of traction generally will place a great big smile on most driver’s faces.

 Why should I do it?

 There are many reasons to drive your car through the cones.
-Of course, autocrossing is competitive by nature, and many people are driven to be the fastest – king of the parking lot.
-However, if you were to talk to the participants you might be surprised to find how little importance is actually placed on beating someone else.
-To most autocross participants the thrill of pushing their car to the limits and testing their personal skill is the driving force behind participating.
+Of course, autocrossing is competitive by nature, and many people are driven to be the fastest – the king of the parking lot.
+However, if you were to talk to the participants, you might be surprised to find how little importance is actually placed on beating someone else.
+To most autocross participants, the thrill of pushing their car to the limits and testing their personal skill is the driving force behind participating.